-13.2 Payments made for capacity allocated under the auction process should be exempt from VAT.
-Fees charged by Lloyd's in connection with the auction process should also be exempt.
-If VAT is applicable, it shall be payable by the Issuer and added to such payments and fees at the rate in force at the time that they become due.
+13.2 Customs and Excise have advised us that payments made for capacity allocated under the auction process will be exempt from VAT.
+Fees charged by Lloyd's in connection with the auction process are also exempt but any services provided by members' agents are standard rated at 20% (or the prevailing standard rate at the relevant time).